MOohTus/ODAMNet/docs/source/pages/analysis/usecase1.rst

 ======================================

 DOMINO identifies active modules through a protein-protein interaction (PPI) network.
-After that, we perform an overlap analysis between each identified active modules and rare disease pathways from WikiPathways.
+After that, we perform an overlap analysis between each identified active module and rare disease pathways from WikiPathways.
 For more detail, see :doc:`../approaches/methods_AMI` section.

 Running Active Module Identification with data extracted automatically from databases